maverick-0215/stt-lab-1/Readme.txt

-Hi, this is the readme file for STT Lab-1 took place on 4-8-25
+Hi, this is the readme file for STT Lab-1 took place on 4-8-25, we modify the files, stage the changes, commit changes and sync changes.